irisWirisW/NSSkinRender/README.md

 - [ ] **Animation support** - Character animations and poses
 - [ ] **Custom model variants** - Support for different character model variations

-## Example Projects

-Examples and usage demonstrations can be found in the documentation and code comments within the package.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is available under the MIT License.
-See the LICENSE file for more info.
+Distributed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the `LICENSE` file for full details.

 ## Credits

 - Built with Swift and SceneKit
 - Includes default Steve skin texture from Minecraft
+- Assisted by GitHub Copilot for code suggestions and documentation refinement